zhyever/PatchRefiner/README.md

     - `configs/patchrefiner_zoedepth/pr_u4k.py` for PatchRefiner based on ZoeDepth and trained on the Unreal4KDataset (Synthetic Data).
     - `configs/patchrefiner_zoedepth/pr_cs.py` for PatchRefiner based on ZoeDepth and trained on the Unreal4KDataset (Synthetic Data) and CityScapesDataset (Real Data).
 - `--ckp-path`: Specify the checkpoint path.
+    - `work_dir/zoedepth/u4k/pr/checkpoint_36.pth` for PatchRefiner based on ZoeDepth and trained on the Unreal4KDataset.
-    - `work_dir/zoedepth/cs/pr/checkpoint_05.pth` for PatchRefiner based on ZoeDepth and trained on the Unreal4KDataset.
+    - `work_dir/zoedepth/cs/pr/checkpoint_05.pth` for PatchRefiner based on ZoeDepth and trained on the Unreal4KDataset and CityScapesDataset (Real Data).
+This is the model trained without the DSD loss.
     - `work_dir/zoedepth/cs/ssi_7e-2/checkpoint_02.pth` for PatchRefiner based on ZoeDepth and trained on the Unreal4KDataset and CityScapesDataset (Real Data).
+This is the model trained with the DSD loss.
 - `--cai-mode`: Define the specific mode to use.
 For example, rn indicates n patches in mode r.
 - `--cfg-option`: Specify the input image directory.
 Maintain the prefix as it indexes the configuration.
 (To learn more about this, please refer to [MMEngine](https://mmengine.readthedocs.io/en/latest/advanced_tutorials/config.html).
 Basically, we use MMEngine to organize the configurations of this repo).
 - `--save`: Enable the saving of output files to the specified `--work-dir` directory (Make sure using it, otherwise there will be nothing saved).